Free Software

 Where I Stand

 I believe in the values of freedom carried by the Free Software movement, and I prefer using free software whenever possible.
 I do, however, still use some proprietary software in the absence of a free alternative or when the available options are too inconvenient.
 Therefore, I agree with the free software purists in theory, but am not one of them in practice, as they would tell you that convenience should never be put in front of freedom.
-That being said, at least 90% of all applications I use on a daily basis are free software, and that feels good.
+That being said, at least 90% of all applications I use on a daily basis are free software.